If you’re looking to shed some pounds, walking is a great way to go. But that makes ‘How much walking for weight loss’ the question of the hour.

 Building a healthy foundation for weight loss takes more time, but benefits your body while providing long-lasting weight loss.

-Here are the essential components you need to lose weight:
+Here are the essential components of how much you need to walk to lose weight:

 It’s simple math.